AHBruns/TSort/README.md

 Once run, you'll likely have to restart your terminal.
 After this the utility can be called on any file by running any of the following commands:

- - `tsort relative/path/to/input/file /relative/path/to/output/file`
+ - `tsort relative/path/to/input/file relative/path/to/output/file`
- - `moen relative/path/to/input/file /relative/path/to/output/file`
+ - `moen relative/path/to/input/file relative/path/to/output/file`
- - `moenize relative/path/to/input/file /relative/path/to/output/file`
+ - `moenize relative/path/to/input/file relative/path/to/output/file`

  **NOTE: The output can overwrite existing files.
-So, be sure to write to either a non-existing file or an existing file that you're okay with overwriting.**
+So, be sure to write to either a non-existent file or an existing file that you're okay with overwriting.**

 ### Usage

-The TSort uses a sort domain specific language to mark-up paragraphs.
+TSort uses a simple domain-specific language to mark-up paragraphs.
 The TSort language is made up of statements.
 Each statement gets its own line; no sharing.
-Additionally, statements are scoped to their proceeding paragraph.
+Additionally, statements are tethered to their proceeding paragraph.
 That is, you should write your document like so:
 ```
 PARAGRAPH A's STATMENTS